Pixelramp/Soundboard_old/README.md

 Known Bugs:
   - Volume sometimes not working (Currently not fixable.
 Not working because Voicemeeter)
+  - If the sound is crackling in for example Discord, this should help you: https://www.youtube.com/watch?v=Ix3VvzeqVig